Analysis | Nearly 90 Republicans have said they plan to try to derail the finalization of Biden’s victory

 What isn’t clear is what the fallout of this unprecedented obstinance will be.
 That’s true of the short term, from the hours during which the vote is taking place to the days that follow during which Trump will certainly seek to build on that oppositional energy.
 It’s also true of the long term: To what extent is a precedent for trying to block legitimate votes being established?

-What is clear is what the result of the count will be.
-Biden will be president within two weeks of the moment they start counting votes.
+What is clear is what the result of the count will be: Biden will be president within two weeks of the moment they start counting votes.